semnijenhuis/TakeAwayMessenger/doc/Project plan.md

 Agreements with customer about general communication

 ### General project description
-A single line

-Project description

-What does the company want, is that the same as “What is the problem they want to solve, and is that the same as… What’s the problem? (is there a problem?)”
+Takeaway wants the delivery person and customer be able to communication directly.

 ## Project organisation
 See if you can switch scrum roles after each sprint.
 Make sure you talk with your lecturer if you think some additional guidance is needed.

 ### Scrum organisation

-Sprint 1
+Max Sterken -  Sprint 1
-Scrum roles

-Sprint 2
+Sem Nijenhuis - Sprint 2
-Scrum roles

-Sprint 3
+Lucia Pusova - Sprint 3
-Scrum roles
+Stephen Nedd - Contact Person

 Project agreements
 * Roles, and specialisations